-The landowner must allow emergency vehicles to have direct access to the preserve from Robert's Road and/or Undine Road, when necessary (Figure 3).
-The DASPP is currently protected by gates and/or cables, but is not actively patrolled.
+The landowner must allow emergency vehicles to have direct access to the preserve from Dustin Road, when necessary (Figure 3).
+The RLRPP is currently protected by gates and/or cables but is not actively patrolled.

 3.4.2 Maintenance and Repair